 NEW & NOTABLE

 Each month, a TCG staff member will select a TCG Books title that holds a special meaning — whether it’s a show the staffer performed in, a dog-eared acting resource, a writer that continually inspires or simply a favorite play – and we will offer a special discount on that title for the month.
-For May, Carissa Cordes, circulation coordinator, has selected Coram Boy, adapted by Helen Edmundson, and here’s why.
+For December, Jessica Lewis, artistic and international programs associate, has selected The Way of Acting, by Tadashi Suzuki, and here’s why.